sageexplorer/weather-api-kube-ci-project/README.md

 kubernetes Cluster

- * Kubernetes cluster is created by cloudformation template on Amazon.
-The files needed for cluster creation is in cloudformation folder.

  * To build kubernetes deployment, and service in AWS, run `kubectl create -f deployment.yaml && kubectl create -f service.yml` commands from the kubernetes directory.